Intermodalics/pickit-docs/docs/documentation/picking/maximum-angle-between-pick-and-reference-frame-zaxis.rst

 ========================================

-With this setting, you can specify the maximum angular difference between the Z axis of your pick point and the Z axis of your :ref:`reference frame <reference-frame>`.
+With this setting, you can specify the maximum angular difference between the Z-axis of your pick point and the Z-axis of your :ref:`reference frame <reference-frame>`.
 As seen in the image below, if an object is tilted more than the maximum specified angle, the object will be labeled as unpickable and not sent to the robot.
 In the Pickit web interface, unpickable objects